Roughtail stingray: Distribution and habitat

 The favored temperature range of the roughtail stingray is 15–22 C, which is the most important factor determining its distribution.
 It conducts seasonal migrations off the eastern United States: from December to May, this ray is found over the middle and outer parts of the continental shelf from Cape Hatteras in North Carolina to Florida, with larger rays occurring further south than smaller ones.
-In the spring, the population moves north of the Cape and towards the coast into bays, inlets, and saltier estuaries, though preserving the north-south gradient of body sizes.
-A similar migration, from shallow coastal waters in summer to deeper offshore waters in winter, apparently occurs in the Mediterranean.
+In the spring, the population moves north of Cape Hatteras to the waters off Long Island, New York and Cape Cod, Massachusetts towards the coast into bays, inlets, and saltier estuaries, though preserving the north-south gradient of body sizes.
 Pregnant females tend to be found apart from other individuals.

 Description

 The roughtail stingray has a diamond-shaped pectoral fin disk 1.2–1.3 times as wide as long, with straight to gently sinuous margins, rather angular outer corners, and a moderately long, obtuse snout.
 The eyes are proportionally smaller than other stingrays in its range and immediately followed by larger spiracles.
 There is a curtain of skin between the nostrils with a finely fringed posterior margin.
 The mouth is bow-shaped with a row of six papillae (nipple-like structures) across the floor.
 The seven upper and 12–14 lower tooth rows at the center are functional, though the total number of tooth rows is much greater.
 The teeth are arranged with a quincunx pattern into flattened surfaces; each has a tetragonal base with a blunt crown in juveniles and females, and a pointed cusp in adult males.

 The pelvic fins have nearly straight margins and angular tips.
 The tail is long and whip-like, measuring some 2.5 times the length of the disc.
 A long, saw-toothed spine is placed atop the tail at around half a disc length back from the tail base; sometimes one or two replacement spines are also present in front of the existing one.
 Behind the spine, there is a long ventral fin fold that is much lower than that of the southern stingray.
 Individuals under 46–48 cm across have completely smooth skin.
 Larger rays develop increasing numbers of distinctive tubercles or bucklers (flat-based thorns) over the middle of the back from the snout to the tail base, as well as dorsal and lateral rows of thorns on the tail.
 The bucklers vary in size, with the largest of equal diameter to the eye, and may bear up to three thorns each.
 This species is a uniform dark brown or olive above, and off-white below without dark fin margins.
 Among the largest members of its family, the roughtail stingray can reach 2.6 m across, 4.3 m long, and 360 kg in weight.
 Females grow larger than males.